waylad/create-tezos-dapp/docusaurus/docs/making-a-progressive-web-app.md

 ## Customization

-Starting with Create React App 4, you have full control over customizing the logic in this service worker, by creating your own `src/service-worker.js` file, or customizing the one added by the `tezos-template-pwa` (or `tezos-template-pwa-typescript`) template.
+Starting with Create Tezos Dapp 4, you have full control over customizing the logic in this service worker, by creating your own `src/service-worker.js` file, or customizing the one added by the `tezos-template-pwa` (or `tezos-template-pwa-typescript`) template.
 You can use [additional